zjunlp/KnowPrompt/README.md

 Code and datasets for our paper "KnowPrompt: Knowledge-aware Prompt-tuning  with  Synergistic Optimization for Relation Extraction"

+# What's New

+## Jan,14 2022
+* Our paper [DeepKE: A Deep Learning Based Knowledge Extraction Toolkit for Knowledge Base Population](https://arxiv.org/abs/2104.07650) has been accepted by WWW2022.

 Requirements
 ==========
 To install requirements: